XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/coalition.md

 > Data>Dish>Report.
 Subject to change without prior notice.

-### After winning a combat mission with my Coalition team, I noticed that they have no ammo and rations in them.
-Where did my resources go?

-> Back to the pool.
-They even tell you this in the resupply screen.

-@ Visual

-### Can I increase the ringleader's 25% capture rate?

-> Drop the pool until you have 3/100 then use Svarog tickets.

 ### Do I need Dummy Cores for upgrading Coalition Units?

 > No. They have their own resources.